 Iraqi Young Leaders Exchange Programs

-The application period for the 2014 Iraqi Young Leaders Exchange Program (IYLEP) is currently CLOSED.
+2015 Iraqi Young Leaders Exchange Program (IYLEP)

-The Iraqi Young Leaders Exchange Program for high school students, sponsored by the United States Government and administered by World Learning, is a four-week youth leadership exchange based in the United States for Iraqi and American teenagers ages 15-17 and Iraqi adult mentors.
+The Iraqi Young Leaders Exchange Program for high school students, sponsored by the United States Government and administered by World Learning, is a four-week youth leadership exchange based in the United States for Iraqi and American teenagers, ages 15-17, and Iraqi adult mentors.
 The program aims to develop a cadre of young adults in Iraq and the United States who have a strong sense of civic responsibility, a commitment to community development, an awareness of current and global issues, strong interpersonal leadership skills, and a willingness to foster relationships among youth from different ethnic, religious, and national groups in Iraq.